 This course gives you the flexibility to decide on the timing and pace of your learning experience.
 However we will provide you with recommendations for you to take as much as possible from this course.

 Your schedule: We will provide you a course schedule including voluntary and mandatory deadlines.
 The course schedule serves as a guideline for your personal learning schedule and will help you to complete the programme within the given time frame.

 Exercises: Even though the exercises in the script are not mandatory we strongly advise that you use them as an opportunity to check your knowledge and to prepare for the final exam.

 Networking Opportunities: Use the forum to introduce yourself to your peer participants and to start interesting discussions.

 Unit 1: The Digital Finance Ecosystem

-The first unit will give you a general introduction to digital finance for financial inclusion.
-You will learn about the development of finance and technology in recent history, major technological trends and stakeholders in the ecosystem.
+The first unit will give you a general introduction to digital finance and financial inclusion.
+You will learn about the development of finance in history, major technological trends and stakeholders in the ecosystem.
 The unit also covers critical success factors for DFS to tap their full potential for financial inclusion.
-What’s more, it explains the role of the regulator in guiding and supervising the digital ecosystem
+The unit is rounded up by sharing key trends and service domains of digital finance

 Unit 3: Digital Payments and Remittances